Jholroyd1/MLB-Stats-Collection-and-Spray-Charts/README.md

 - See the `scripts/` directory for more examples (e.g., Ohtani/Harper spray charts).
 - Example outputs are in `data/`.

+### Example Spray Charts
+The `examples/` folder contains sample spray chart PNGs generated for several players for the 2025 season (regular and postseason, if available):

+- Bryce Harper
+- Michael Busch
+- Jose Altuve
+- Brandon Nimmo

+These PNGs were created using the static spray chart script and can be used as references for output style and script usage.
+To generate your own, see the instructions above for the static and interactive chart scripts.

 ## Data Sources
 - MLB Stats API via [MLB-StatsAPI](https://github.com/toddrob99/MLB-StatsAPI)